xeylou/testade.xeylou.fr/content/posts/win-pkgs-mngers/index.md

 Software updates are individuals, each software must search for its update - *background apps, when the computer starts etc.*

-Nor the Windows Update or the Microsoft Store will check for your external installed software updates.
+Nor the Windows Update or the Microsoft Store will check for the external installed software updates.

 ### uninstallation